 Trust me, you’ll want them to make endless chickpea shawarma recipes!

-You don’t need a lot to make these chickpea shawarma bowls and these simple ingredients come together to make one heluva good dish..
+You don’t need much to make these chickpea shawarma bowls.
+Simple ingredients come together to make one heluva good dish..

 - shawarma spice blend

 - romaine lettuce (or pick your favorite salad green)